charliethrift/specialist_range/README.md

 # Repository Directory

 ## Scripts: Contains code for data analysis in R
-1. "create_chulls" - build convex hulls for each species using occurrence data
+1. "create_hulls" - build convex hulls for each species using occurrence data
 2. "analyses" - run linear models and build all figures